‘Code Black’ Season 3 Cancelled? Rob Lowe Series Misses CBS Early Renewal

-Code Black Season 3 may not end up happening if the latest reports were to be believed.
+Code Black Season 3 may not end up happening if the latest reports are to be believed.
 Rumors of the show’s cancellation circulated online when the ratings for the Season 2 finale suffered a major drop.
 Early this week, CBS renewed 16 shows, in addition to the previously ordered new season of The Big Bang Theory and NCIS, and Code Black is unfortunately not on the list.

 According to Deadline, CBS gave early renewals to 16 shows, 11 returning and five freshman series, last Thursday.
-Code Black missed the early pick up, along with Elementary, Criminal Minds, 2 Broke Girls, and The Amazing Race, to name a few.
+Code Black missed the early pickup, along with Elementary, Criminal Minds, 2 Broke Girls, and The Amazing Race, to name a few.
 It seems like bringing in Rob Lowe to the cast was not enough to save the show.
-The website reported that the Code Black Season 2 finale, “Fallen Angels,” saw an 18% decline from the previous episode, “The Devil’s Workshop.”
-Finale-to-finale, the last episode suffered a 25% drop in its key demographic, in comparison to the Season 1 finale, which aired on February 24, 2016.
+The website reported that the Code Black Season 2 finale, “Fallen Angels,” saw an 18 percent decline from the previous episode, “The Devil’s Workshop.”
+Finale-to-finale, the last episode suffered a 25 percent drop in its key demographic, in comparison to the Season 1 finale, which aired on February 24, 2016.

 #CodeBlack fans, TONIGHT is the Season Finale!
 Watch live & tweet along starting at 10/9c!